mattfoster/hackerific.net/content/projects.md

   GH-60 Satan boards, some gherkins and a gherkin express.
 * `PowerPole PDUs`: I made some Anderson PowerPole PDUs for my gear, using kits from [sotabeams](https://www.sotabeams.co.uk/powerpole-fused-dc-connector-box/).
-* `EFHW` `: I made a 40m EFHW antenna from a [sotabeams](https://www.sotabeams.co.uk) kit.
+* `EFHW`: I made a 40m EFHW antenna from a [sotabeams](https://www.sotabeams.co.uk) kit.
 * `QRP Labs 50W PA`: I made a [QRP Labs](http://shop.qrp-labs.com/50wpa) power amplifier kit.
 It was hard work because `g0upl` loves really compact boards.
-* `pi timeserver`: I made a Raspberry Pi into an NTP server by connecting a GPS receiver and using it's PPS output as an accurace time pulse.
+* `pi timeserver`: I made a Raspberry Pi into an NTP server by connecting a GPS receiver and using it's PPS output as an accurate time pulse.
 Basic config is in [GitLab](https://gitlab.com/-/snippets/1867454).
 * `morse key`: I made a Morse key from [qrphamradiokits](https://www.qrphamradiokits.com/cw-keyers/tkey-0-touch-keyer/#cc-m-product-12376892149),